KillaShank/heisenberg-official/README.md

 * I am a Microsoft Student Partner and Tech Head at TAG-CLUB VIT Vellore.

-* I have experience in the field of Linux Kernel Development, Reverse Engineering, Penetration Testing, and Linux System Administration.
+* I have experience in the field of Linux Kernel Development, DevSecOps, Penetration Testing, and Linux System Administration.

 * I would love to contribute to Open-Source Projects.